-three-dimensional expression of a society.
-Accordingly, as mentioned in the preamble, the programme is geared toward the acquisition
+is the three-dimensional expression of a society.
+Accordingly, as mentioned in the preamble, the programme is geared toward

-of technical and theoretical knowledge in connection with the development of design ideas.
-However, it also gives students
+the acquisition of technical and theoretical knowledge in connection with the development of design ideas.
+However, it also

-an awareness of the fact that architecture is part of culture and that they bear a responsibility with regard to the given
+gives students an awareness of the fact that architecture is part of culture and that they bear a responsibility with regard

-tasks.
-By critically reflecting on “practical necessities” and standardised procedures, their specific expertise regarding
+to the given tasks.
+By critically reflecting on “practical necessities” and standardised procedures, their specific expertise

-space and organisation enables them to devise solutions to current and, above all, future problems and to meet the demands
+regarding space and organisation enables them to devise solutions to current and, above all, future problems and to meet the

-to the students the necessary tools and platforms for communication.
-Work in the design studios trains an openness between
+imparts to the students the necessary tools and platforms for communication.
+Work in the design studios trains an openness

-various disciplines, and the master programme intensifies this close interaction all the more as it is now possible to increase
+between various disciplines, and the master programme intensifies this close interaction all the more as it is now possible

 for admission to the master programme in English is a completed bachelor degree in architecture.